enasequence/ena-bulk-webincli/README.md

 Mandatory arguments include Webin submission account username and password, genetic context and metadata spreadsheet.
 Note that the `--test/-t` flag can be specified to use Webin test submission services.

 ### Requirements
-The script runs using Python3+ and requires installation of Python Pandas (https://pandas.pydata.org/).
-This can be installed in a virtual environment (https://docs.python.org/3/tutorial/venv.html).
+The script runs using Python3.6+ and requires installation of [Python Pandas](https://pandas.pydata.org/) and [joblib](https://joblib.readthedocs.io/en/latest/).
+This can be installed in a [virtual environment](https://docs.python.org/3/tutorial/venv.html).